-Using the concept of photography and or artwork, students will select an image from a portfolio of published images.
+Students will select an image from a portfolio of published images by the instructor or your own.
 By reflecting on the chosen visual content, you write a reflective paper on what you see, how you feel and your perspectives of global issues and implications for the role of business and business leaders in relation to the selected image.
 It's up to you how to interpret the image.
 The only criteria is to relate your interpretation of the image back to global issues and / or international business.
 This is a creative assignment.

 This is an "open" project - there are no set rules.
-The only criterion is that the writing has to reflect on a global issue or international management issue of theme of your choice.
+The key is to ensure the writing reflects on a global issue or international management issue of theme of your choice.